 faster than the set minimum speed,

-bearings will be displayed as soon as the RDF41 thinks they are good
+bearings will be displayed in case the RDF41/42 thinks they are good

 enough for display.